Charlie Andrew

-Charles Andrew, (born 1980) is a British record producer, mixer and songwriter.
+Charles Andrew is a British record producer, mixer and songwriter.
 He is best known for his work with indie band Alt-J.

 In 2013 he was awarded 'Breakthrough Producer of the Year' by his peers at Music Producers Guild awards, in 2016 he won the 'Producer of the Year award' and in turn was awarded the Brit Award for 'British Producer of the Year'.
 He was included in the 2017 Debrett's 500.

 In 2016, Andrew announced the launch of his new record label and publishing ventures Square Leg Records & Big Tree Music with Swedish band Francobollo the first signing to both companies, in 2017 he signed singer-songwriter Sivu.

 Andrew also plays drums in the Laurel Collective and is part of the In the Woods Festival team.

 Early career

 Andrew was educated at Bethany School, Goudhurst, Kent and studied at the University of Surrey for the Tonmeister degree, whilst living with two full on gauntlet legends.
 He also became an assistant at Abbey Road Studios.
 While at Abbey Road he worked on numerous projects including The Wall (Roger Waters Live In Berlin) and several film scores such as Gangs of New York, Harry Potter & the Chamber of Secrets and The Lord of the Rings trilogy.

 He then formed the band the Laurel Collective and left Abbey Road to pursue his career as a drummer and producer.